Austin-Williams/cid-accumulator-client/README.md

 [Client] 🔗 Connected to Ethereum.
 Target contract address: <0xYOUR_CONTRACT_ADDRESS>
 [Client] 🔁 Syncing backwards from block 8200764 to block 8147142 (53622 blocks), grabbing 1000 blocks per RPC call.
 [Client] 🔎 Simultaneously checking IPFS for older root CIDs as we discover them.
-[Client] 📦 Checking blocks 8199765 to 8200764 for LeafInsert events...
+[Client] 📦 Checking blocks 8199765 to 8200764 for LeafAppended events...
-[Client] 🍃 Found 7 LeafInsert events
+[Client] 🍃 Found 7 LeafAppended events
-[Client] 📦 Checking blocks 8198765 to 8199764 for LeafInsert events...
+[Client] 📦 Checking blocks 8198765 to 8199764 for LeafAppended events...
-[Client] 🍃 Found 5 LeafInsert events
+[Client] 🍃 Found 5 LeafAppended events
-[Client] 📦 Checking blocks 8197765 to 8198764 for LeafInsert events...
+[Client] 📦 Checking blocks 8197765 to 8198764 for LeafAppended events...
 ...
 [Client] 📥 Downloaded all data for root CID bafyreid...n5kpy74e from IPFS.
 [Client] 🙌 Successfully resolved all remaining data from IPFS!